Plaque, tartar and how to take care of your teeth

 How do plaque and tartar build up on teeth?

-Dental plaque is formed by the accumulation of food debris on the tooth surface, which is colonized by various bacteria found in the oral cavity that feed on these debris.
-The combination of food remains, along with bacteria and other elements, build up on the teeth and create the sticky substance known as plaque.
+The accumulation of food debris on the tooth surface mixes with various bacteria found in the oral cavity that feed on this debris.
+The combination of food, along with bacteria and other elements, creates the sticky substance known as plaque.

 Tartar or dental calculus buildup forms when dental plaque is not cleaned.
-When the plaque comes into contact with saliva, a reaction is created which calcifies the plaque, turning into tartar.
-Tartar or dental calculus buildup on the teeth should be avoided at all costs, as we mentioned earlier, because it’s more difficult to remove and more dangerous to your oral health.
+When it comes into contact with saliva, a reaction is created that calcifies the plaque on your teeth, turning it into tartar.

 What causes plaque and tartar on teeth?

-That being said, when talking about what causes plaque and tartar on teeth, we must also consider that there are certain times when oral hygiene can be difficult to maintain, such as when fixed orthodontics is used.
-Plaque caused by braces is relatively frequent, since these devices make it difficult to thoroughly brush the teeth and gums, and may facilitate the buildup of plaque and tartar on the teeth around the device.
+Plaque caused by wearing braces is relatively frequent, since these devices make it difficult to thoroughly brush the teeth and gums, and may be a breeding ground for the buildup of bacteria on the teeth, and around the device.

-Depending on where the problem is located, there are different types of dental plaque and calculus.
-Let’s take a look.
+Depending on where the problem is located, there are different types.

 Types of plaque on teeth